dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase_dui.rst

 Scaling
 ^^^^^^^

-An overview
-"""""""""""

-Once the reflections have been integrated, a miller index, intensity and intensity error estimate have been determined for each measured reflection, in addition to information on the unit cell properties.
-However, before the data can be reduced for structure solution, the intensity values must be corrected for experimental effects which occur prior to the reflection being measured on the detector.
+Before the data can be reduced for structure solution, the intensity values must be corrected for experimental effects which occur prior to the reflection being measured on the detector.
 These primarily include sample illumination/absorption effects and radiation damage, which result in symmetry-equivalent reflections having